-FHA loans are available for Texas residents, or would be residents, looking to buy a house in the State.
+FHA loans are available for Texas residents or would be residents, looking to buy a house in the State.
 More often than not, FHA provides options for those who would otherwise not qualify for conventional mortgage loans.
 Not all banks and mortgage lenders offer FHA loans.
-A lender must have a Direct Endorsement and must go through a comprehensive HUD approval process in order to do so.
+A lender must have a Direct Endorsement and must go through a comprehensive HUD approval process to do so.
 Contrary to popular belief, FHA does not directly offer the loan.
 The Federal Housing Administration (FHA) insures the loans to improve housing standards and conditions.

 Types of FHA Purchase Loans:

 • 203b – The FHA 203b Fixed Rate Home Loan Program is the most common and widely used FHA purchase loan program.
 Standard FHA loan guidelines apply with a minimum down payment requirement of 3.5% of the Sales Price.
-Gift funds are allowed to be used as a down payment by prospective home owners.
+Gift funds are allowed to be used as a down payment by prospective homeowners.
 They can finance up to a maximum loan-to-value (LTV) of 96.50%.

 Eligible properties can be a new or existing one-to-four single family unit structures.
 They can be a house, condo or townhouse in either urban or rural area.
 The County specifies the maximum loan amount allowed as there are limits on how much an FHA 203b loan will be in certain areas.

 • 203k – The FHA 203k loan program is the type of loan where the property will require or call for repairs.
 This allows the home buyer to get the money to make necessary repairs included in the financed loan amount.
-The borrower typically borrows the amount for the Sales Price plus the estimated costs of repair.
+The borrower typically borrows the sum for the Sales Price plus the estimated costs of repair.

 Eligible properties are one-to-four single family homes that have been completed for at least a year.
-You can buy a home that’s been torn down as long as the most of the existing foundation structures are still in place or in good condition.
+You can buy a house that’s been torn down as long as the most of the existing foundation structures are still in place or good condition.
 Every property has to qualify as an FHA approved property under the FHA home loan requirements.

 The County specific maximum loan requirements will apply to all 203k home purchase loans.
-Terms are for 15 or 30 years, although most 203k borrowers find that a 30 year term is the most advantageous due to lower monthly payments.
+Terms are for 15 or 30 years, although most 203k borrowers find that a 30-year term is the most advantageous due to lower monthly payments.